nathanvda/on_the_spot/README.markdown

 # on_the_spot

 On-the-spot is a Rails3 compliant unobtrusive javascript in-place-editing plugin, using jEditable.
-(currently a work in progress, extracted it from a rails3 application)
+This is still in progress, but should already be usable for simple text-fields and text-areas.

 ## Installation